evergreen-ci/spruce/README.md

    `npm run start:mock-instrospect-schema` will obtain a GQL schema via intropspection from http://localhost:9090/graphql/query and mock GQL responses
    `npm run start:mock-custom-schema` will obtain the schema from .build-dev-cmdrc.json and mock GQL responses

+### GQL Query Linting

+Follow these directions to enable query linting during local development so your Evergreen GraphQL schema changes are reflected in your Spruce query linting results.

+1. Symlink the standard definition language GraphQL schema used in your backend to a file named sdlschema in the root of the Spruce directory to enable query linting with ESlint like so `ln -s /path/to/schema sdlschema`
+2. Run `npm run eslint` to see the results of query linting in your terminal or install a plugin to integrate ESlint into your editor.
+If you are using VSCode, we recommend ESLint by Dirk Baeumer.

 ### Environment Variables

 [env-cmd](https://github.com/toddbluhm/env-cmd#readme) is used to configure build environments for production, staging and development.
 This file is git ignored because it contains API keys that we do not want to publish.
 It should be named `.cmdrc.json` and placed in the config folder at the root of the project.
 This file is required to deploy Spruce to production and to staging.
 Ask a team member to send you their copy of the file, which should look like the following: